Matatika/matatika-docs/content/getting-started/publish-a-dataset-cli.md

 NAME    example@matatika.com
 ```

 Next, we need to select a workspace which we will publish our dataset into.
-Invoke the `list` command with the `workspaces` subcommand to print out a list of workspaces the authenticated user is a member of:
+Invoke the `list` command with the `workspaces` sub-command to print out a list of workspaces the authenticated user is a member of:

 ```bash
 matatika list workspaces